• About

 4. Add the brown sugar, cumin, sage leaves and stock.
 Stir to combine, bring to a simmer and then place the pork steaks on top, and cover with a lid.
 Place in the oven and braise for 1.5 hours.

-6. Serve garnished with finely chopped parsley and your choice of vegetables on the side.
+6. Serve garnished with finely chopped parsley and your choice of vegetable side dishes.

 Serving Suggestions